pxg/pxg.github.io/_posts/2015-08-24-app-store-ios-7-loophole.markdown

 ##Fixing iOS 7 crash

-It turns out the technique to access the users location changed in iOS.
+It turns out the technique to access the users location changed in iOS 8.
 Below is the fixed code.

 {% highlight swift %}
 override func viewDidLoad() {